treasureroom/DDGGBBSS/README.md

 - On computers running Microsoft Windows, look in: C:\Windows\System32\Drivers\etc\hosts

 # hosts
 The hosts file contains the results of that script for easy implementation, along with similar manually compiled results for several other major search engines.
-The list currently includes Bing, Brave, DuckDuckGo, Google, Yahoo (blocked), and Yandex.
+The list currently includes Bing, Brave (broken), DuckDuckGo, Google, Yahoo (blocked), and Yandex.